 The United States District Court for the District of Oregon continues to closely monitor the national response to the Coronavirus Disease (COVID-19) and follows guidance provided by the Administrative Office of the United States Courts (AO) and the Centers for Disease Control and Prevention (CDC).
-Court operations within the District of Oregon are currently governed by the Standing Orders listed below.
+Court operations within the District of Oregon are currently governed by Standing Orders 2022-23 and 2023-1.
 Any future changes or updates will be posted on this website and communicated as appropriate.

 This notice applies to operations at each Division of the District Court: